mortal22soul/mywebsite/content/posts/My First Blog.md

 1. I downloaded and installed Hugo on my computer using `winget`.
 2. I created a new site using the `hugo new site` command.
 This created a folder with some basic files and folders for my site.
 3. I am using the `coder` theme for my website.
-I downloaded the theme I liked and cloned it into the `themes` folder.
+I used the `git add submodule` command to add it into the `themes` folder.
 4. I configured my site using the `config.toml` file in the root folder of my site.
 This file contained some global settings for my site, such as the title, language, base URL, etc. I also customized some theme-specific settings, such as the color scheme, fonts, layout, etc.
 5. I created some content for my site using the `hugo new` command.
-This created some Markdown files in the `content` folder of my site, with some predefined front matter (frontmatter) such as the title, date, categories, tags, etc. I edited these files with my favorite text editor and wrote my content.
+This created some Markdown files in the `content` folder of my site, with some predefined frontmatter such as the title, date, categories, tags, etc.
 6. I built my site using the `hugo` command.
 This generated a `public` folder with all the HTML files and assets for my site.
 7. I deployed my site using the `hugo deploy` command.
 This uploaded the `public` folder to a web server of my choice.
 I used Cloudflare Pages, a free and easy-to-use hosting service that integrates well with Hugo.